nikolayhg/notes/highperformers.md

 * Outdo the training of your opponents
 * Work daily, beyond schedule.
 Never get tired.
 Continuous state of training
 * To be the best you got to work overtime
-* Goes to work while his oppononets are sleeping
+* Goes to work while his opponents are sleeping
 * Strive to be perfect every day
 * Calm mind